Showing posts with label cows. Show all posts

 Maybe some black Angus cows

-We rode through the town of Moulton on Highway 33, around many curves, up the mountain, down the mountain, down a very long gravel road.
+We rode through the town of Moulton on Highway 33, around many curves, up the mountain, down the hill, down a very long gravel road.

 Grove of trees on Bankhead Highway/33 Highway

-We turned off Highway 33 onto Hickory Grove Road (graveled road) which went on for several miles.
+We turned off Highway 33 onto Hickory Grove Road (a gravel road) that went on for several miles.

-We passed an abandoned chicken barn, cows, barns, ponds, and a couple riding horses and they were holding hands.
+We passed an abandoned chicken barn, cows, barns, ponds, and a couple of riding horses who were holding hands.

 Caspey Creek